CH-Earth/CWARHM/README.md

 - Time series of forcing data for each HRU
 - Various settings files for SUMMA and mizuRoute that provide parameter values, initial conditions and runtime settings.

 This workflow requires the user to provide the catchment and river network shapefiles with certain required contents (see the relevant readme's for details).
 The scripts in the repository provide all the necessary code to download and pre-process forcing and parameter data, create SUMMA's and mizuRoute's required input files, and run hydrologic and routing simulations.
-This generates a basic SUMMA + mizuRoute setup, upon which the user can improve by, for example, swapping global datasets for higher quality local ones or connecting the model setup to a calibration algorithm.
+This generates a basic SUMMA + mizuRoute setup upon which the user can improve by, for example, swapping global datasets for higher quality local ones or connecting the model setup to a calibration algorithm.

 ## Data coverage